-Whistleblowing is a way of identifying and avoiding a variety of infringements in a timely manner by involving public representatives.
-Persons intending to raise alarm have the possibility to report the infringements (either actual or intended), which are related to a possible infringement of the interests of the general public.
+Whistleblowing is a way of identifying and preventing a variety of infringements in a timely manner or reporting infringements committed by involving any person.
+Persons intending to raise alarm have the possibility to report the infringements, which are related to a possible infringement of the interests of the general public.

 Regulatory provisions regulating whistleblowing:

 The Regulations No 241 have been developed to introduce the European Union legal framework in the financial sector for Latvia, and it provides for the possibility for a person to report violations referred to in the Regulations anonymously.

 The Financial and Capital Market Commission has established a secure reporting channel.
 Accordingly, when reporting within the framework of above both regulatory enactments, the identity of the person and the information provided have been protected, including personal data and other personally identifiable information is kept secret (pseudonymised).
 In examining information submitted, the Financial and Capital Market Commission shall process your personal data.
 These may include information on person’s identity, contact details, professional data and any additional information that you have decided to share with us.
 The Financial and Capital Market Commission shall process your personal data in order to handle a whistle-blowers report received and perform the duties in the public interests specified in the Financial and Capital Market Commission’s regulatory provisions.
 When processing personal data the Financial and Capital Market Commission shall take all information security measures to ensure compliance with applicable regulatory provisions in the field of data protection.
 For more details on the processing of personal data, please see here.